jzitelli/poolvr/README.md

 The VR stick tracking mode assumes that the sensor is [mounted to your HMD](https://developer.leapmotion.com/vr-setup).
 Currently this mode is selected using a `vr` URL parameter, e.g. you would point your browser to `http://127.0.0.1:5000?vr=1`.

+**I recommend using desktop tracking at the moment - in my experience it provides much better tool tracking in the context of cue stick in/out motions.**

 ## Building **poolvr**: